 This is my Christmas gift to me, from me, with love :).

 - Fool Proof Seam Guide – Another cool find from Quilt Market is this Ideal Seam Guide from Sew Very Smooth.
 This great little guide helps you keep an accurate seam allowance without any extra work!
 You just stick the little guide onto the sewing bed in the right place using the Ideal Seam Gauge and go.
 There is a strip of sticky rubber on the back of the guide to keep it in place and when you take it off, there is no sticky residue left on your machine, Bonus!
 I recommend the New Student Edition.

-- Fabric – Do I really need to explain why fabric is a good gift for a sewist?
+– Do I really need to explain why fabric makes great gifts for sewists?
 I didn’t think so.
 But I will say that my current favorite is Amy Barickman’s Vintage Made Modern Bundle.
 Several of the fabrics are sewing themed and the colors are delicious.

-Need some more gift ideas?
+Need some more gifts for sewists?
 Check out all my Gift Idea Posts here.